anton325/AnkiVocabCreator/README.md

 This script reads markdown files from a specified directory and extracts vocabulary words formatted in a markdown table.
 It then automatically creates an Anki deck with translations in both directions.

-## Markdown File Format
+## Expected Directory Structure and Markdown File Format
-The script expects markdown files to contain vocabulary in the following format:
+The script expects a directory that contains markdown files and/or directories that eventually contain markdown files.
+The markdown files are expected to be in the following format:

 ```markdown
 | English  | Spanish  |